Luffy03/Large-Scale-Medical/Self-supervised/README.md

     <img src="assets/positions.png" alt="positions" width="500"/>
 </div>

-We observe that 3D medical images contain consistent geometric context, i.e., consistent geometric relations between different organs, which leads to a promising way for us to learn consistent representations in pre-training.
+We observe that 3D medical images contain consistent geometric context, *i.e.*, consistent geometric relations between different organs, which leads to a promising way for learning consistent representations.
-Motivated by this, we propose a simple-yet-effective **Vo**lume **Co**ntrast (**VoCo**) framework to leverage the geometric context priors for self-supervision.
+Motivated by this, we propose a simple-yet-effective **Vo**lume **Co**ntrast (**VoCo**) framework to leverage geometric context priors for self-supervision.
-Specifically, we extract a group of base crops from different regions, aiming to construct positive and negative pairs for contrastive learning.
-Then we predict the contextual position of a random crop by contrasting its similarity with the base crops.
+Given an input volume, we extract base crops from different regions to construct positive and negative pairs for contrastive learning.
+Then we predict the contextual position of a random crop by contrasting its similarity to the base crops.
-Through learning to predict contextual positions, VoCo implicitly encodes the inherent geometric relations into model representations, enabling us to learn high-level semantics without annotations.
+In this way, VoCo implicitly encodes the inherent geometric context into model representations, facilitating high-level semantic learning without annotations.

 ![framework](assets/framework.png)